 Due to the unique characteristics of tribal programs, additional in-person assistor organizations have been chosen to help serve our state’s many tribes, coalitions of tribes, and/or tribal/tribe-affiliated organizations to provide in-person assistance for tribal members who need help comparing and enrolling in Qualified Health Plans (QHPs) through Washington Healthplanfinder.
 These include: Colville Confederated Tribes on the Colville Reservation, Lummi Nation, Suquamish Tribe, South Puget Intertribal Planning Agency, and The NATIVE Project in Spokane.

 If an applicant attests that he or she is an American Indian through Washington Healthplanfinder, this status must be verified.
-The Exchange is committed to developing a protocol that will allow Washington’s Tribes and in-person Tribal Assisters to verify whether an individual is a member or descendant of one of Washington’s 29 tribes.
+The Exchange has developed a a process that allows Washington’s Tribes and in-person Tribal Assisters to verify whether an individual is a member or descendant of one of Washington’s 29 tribes.
+Information about this process is below: